Hairsalan/TeamStar/README.md

 # WebsiteProject
 Set up Database:
 Create Database:
-To create your database, in the MariaDB/mysql command line, do
+To create your database, in the MariaDB (mysql) command line, do
 ```
 source PATH_TO_FILE
 ```